How to Build a Local SEO Chrome Extension with the uule Parameter

 | London, UK | w+CAIQICIKTG9uZG9uLCBVSw |

-These codes allow exact SERP simulation for that city, invaluable for local SEO audits.
+These codes allow for exact SERP simulation for those specific cities.
+This is invaluable data for any local SEO audit.

 Step 9: Real-World SEO Application